Relief of Cetingrad: Aftermath

 As the fire extended to the entire building structure, it took several days to extinguish it completely and partially clean up the castle.
 Between 25 and 28 July Habsburg soldiers succeeded in establishing the order.
 The captured Turkish weapons and war equipment (cannons, rifles, gunpowder, ammunition etc.) were counted, the dead were buried and prisoners were cared for.
 There were a total of at least 1000 dead and 144 captured Ottomans as well as around 300 men lost in the Habsburg Army.

 The whole operation of the Croatian Corps on the territory of Kordun, Lika, Banovina and western Turkish Croatia lasted until mid-October 1790 when the activities gradually ceased.
 The Habsburg forces managed to retake part of Croatian territory, including Cetingrad, Furjan, Lapac, Boričevac and Srb in the Croatian military frontier area.
 A truce was then soon agreed between the opposing parties, and in the following year (on 4 August) the Treaty of Sistova was signed.
 However, the Ottomans did not accept the loss of Cetingrad and did not give up trying to recapture it.
 In the next years they undertook several raids on the Cetin Castle and the surrounding area, but without success.
-It definitely remained in Croatian possession, unlike some other castles and settlements (Bihać, Tržac, Ostrožac, Bužim etc.), which were never returned to Croatia.
+It definitely remained in Croatian possession, unlike some other castles and settlements (Bihać, Tržac, Ostrožac, Bužim etc.), which were never returned under Croatian control.